 Sometimes I get a comment from a new person that I don’t post because I have something to say in detail about that comment.
-Someone named Joan Allen Brown attempted to post a comment last week saying that the big secret that everyone seems to already know about David is that he was arrest for domestic violence, against Shannon two years into their marriage.
+Someone named Joan Allen Brown attempted to post a comment last week saying that the big secret that everyone seems to already know about David is that he was arrested for domestic violence, against Shannon two years into their marriage.
 When I read that, it seemed to make total sense to me.
 That is something that most of us heard about on the Internet, but has never been aired on the show.
 It is certainly something that might make Shannon suddenly decide to play nice with Vicki.
 They other women all know about it since it was in the tabloids last year, but it’s not public knowledge to the casual viewer and may not even be known by her family.

 At that time Shannon tried to deny that any domestic violence ever occurred.
 It is something she wants put behind her.
 So if this is what Vicki is holding over her head, it wasn’t really a big secret that she told Vicki in confidence.
 Perhaps she told Vicki more details about what actually happened.